clarify/subtest/README.md

 }
 ```

-If we where going to do this every time, we would grow tiered.
+If we where going to do this every time, we would grow weary.
 Therefore there is several short-hand methods defined on the Check and ValueFunc instances that makes things easier.
-The least verbose variant we can write of the test bellow, is as follows:
+The least verbose variant we can write of the test above is as follows:

 ```go
 func TestFoo(t *testing.T) {